 - 5-6 garlic cloves

-- 1 tablespoon pickling salt (1 teaspoon is enough)
+- 1 tablespoon pickling salt (or to taste)

-- Cut the zucchini into long slices (about 1x3 inch).
+- Cut the zucchini into long slices (about 1x3 inches).

 - In a food processor or blender chop all other ingredients except the garlic.

-- In a large pot bring the tomatoes, chopped garlic, and peppers, sugar (if used), salt and oil (if used) to a boil and cook for 8-10 minutes
+- In a large pot bring the tomatoes, chopped garlic, peppers, sugar (if used), salt, and oil (if used) to a boil and cook for 8-10 minutes

-- add zucchini and stir gently so as not to break the zucchini and cook for 10 minutes
+- add zucchini and stir gently so as not to break the zucchini and cook for 20-30 minutes (till done to your liking)

-- add and vinegar, close lid and cook for another 10 minutes or till zucchini is done.
+- add vinegar, close the lid, and cook for another minute or two.

 - Fill jars, wipe rims apply lids, and screw on bands

-- Process in water canner for 20 minutes
+- Process in a water canner for 20 minutes

-Note: This is a traditional recipe with homegrown, sun-ripened ingredients, use and enjoy at your own risk.
-The original recipe is asking for 70 ml 9% vinegar, I adjusted it to 1 cup 5%.
+Note: This is a traditional recipe with homegrown, sun-ripened ingredients, use at your own risk.
+The original recipe is asking for 70 ml 9% vinegar, I adjusted it to 2/3 cup 5%.
 It is up to you how much you use just make sure it is not less than the original recipe.
 You can find the original recipe: here.

 We invite you to subscribe to Northern Homestead and follow us on Facebook or Pinterest for more great recipes.